GuiVelMat/GuiVelMat/README.md

 <h1 align="center">Welcome to my profile! 😎🤙</h1>

 Hey!
 My name's Guido (He/Him).
-I'm currently studying to become a Web Developer, specialising in Frontend. 🏳️‍🌈 LGBTIQ+ Friendly 🏳️‍🌈
+I'm currently working as a fullStack Web Developer, but my goal is to specialize in frontend over the years. 🏳️‍🌈 LGBTIQ+ Friendly 🏳️‍🌈
 <br><br>
 I'm a graduate in EAS (Eastern Asia Studies) in the University of Sevile who loves to learn about everything that somehow ended in the Coding sector.
 I really love history, language and mythology.
 Although, nowadays my heart and mind are distracted by JavaScript.
 <br><br>